Kousalya22008930/OPENING--AND-CLOSING/README.md

 Define a kernel (structuring element) for use in morphological operations, typically a matrix of ones.

 ### Step-6:Morphological Operations:
-Perform morphological operations:
+Perform morphological operations:<br>
-Opening: Remove small objects from the edges to clean up the image.
+Opening: Remove small objects from the edges to clean up the image.<br>
 Closing: Fill small holes in the detected edges to enhance the structure.

 ### Step-7:Display Results: